 - Breakaway Pop Hit: it's appropriate that, alphabetically, this trope comes first, because the film's soundtrack is basically its most memorable aspect.
 Popular songs that debuted there include:

-- Cool Old Guy: Nathaniel Messenger, a former Angel who chose to become human.
+- Cool Old Guy: Nathaniel Messinger, a former Angel who chose to become human.

 - Cosmic Plaything: Seth.
 He chooses to "fall," i.e. become a mortal human, to be with the woman he loves.
 This is irreversible.
 Then she promptly gets killed.

-- Downer Ending: Seth is pretty much forced to live out his remaining life as a human without his one true love.
+- Downer Ending: After Maggie's death, Seth is forced to spend the rest of his mortal life alone.
 He's not being punished but boy does it feel that way to the audience.